 Why is France persecuting an innocent Canadian?
 Is there something we don’t know?
 Not that it matters.
 Laws should help to make civilization civilized, not be a mechanism of control for powerful special interests.
 Is this just an experiment by the corporatocracy?
 It’s not like they haven’t experimented on people before.
 I’d like to go through my books and give you some examples, but I’ve been crippled by bad luck and chaos and can’t get at my books – in boxes, buried away in chaos in my brother’s garage here in Oshawa where (brother’s home in Oshawa) I took refuge after a 3rd move in a year after encountering thieves and liars, including landlords and another renter who stole money from me and left me emotionally and physically spent.
 And I’m living with too many people and a dog that uses the place like a toilet…

 Have a good look at what our law and order government, under Stephen Harper, is all about.
 Would it be better if it was now being led by Jack Layton or Michael Ignatieff?
 Not under any Liberal Party leader I’m afraid.
 And the NDP shows too many signs of wanting not only to replace the Liberal Party in Canada, but duplicate it.
 We have fake democracy – pretty much everywhere.
 Here in Canada, our electoral marketplace isn’t free.
-Our elections are rituals and our first-past-the-post system, in which parties which garner a minority of votes in an election can end up with all of the say afterward.
+Our elections are rituals and our first-past-the-post system, in which parties which garner a minority of votes in an election can end up with all of the say afterward [are anti-democratic].
 And we have ended up with a hardcore, neoliberal, fascist, anti-democratic leader in Stephen Harper.
 Hassan Diab wasn’t safe before Harper ascended the throne.
 He is certainly not safe now.
 But this decline didn’t happen overnight.
-A sudden change in leadership, even if a caring leader took over the post of prime minister, wouldn’t mean that all that’s wrong with this country and it’s political and other institutions would be fixed overnight.
+A sudden change in leadership, even if a caring leader took over the post of prime minister, wouldn’t mean that all that’s wrong with this country and its political and other institutions would be fixed overnight.

 from the Support Hassan Diab website, I assume: